boolean-uk/java-fundamentals-methods-workshop/README.md

 ## Methods

-So far (apart from the special `main()` method) we've just looked at adding member variables to classes, but one of the strengths of Object Oriented Programming is that when we define our objects as classes, not only do we describe the data they contain but also the behaviour they can exhibit by defining the Methods that act upon that data.
+So far (apart from the special `main()` method) we've just looked at adding member variables to classes, but one of the strengths of Object-Oriented Programming is that when we define our objects as classes, not only do we describe the data they contain but also the behaviour they can exhibit by defining the Methods that act upon that data.

 In more general terms a **Method** is just a special name for a function which is defined as part of a class (in Java everything is pretty much part of a class).

-As we said already `main()` is and example of a method which we've already seen, but we're going to create a new class and add some methods to that class.
+As we said already `main()` is an example of a method which we've already seen, but we're going to create a new class and add some methods to that class.

 Either in this project or in a new project add a new Java Class to the `com.booleanuk` package called Example.
 Add two variables to the definition a String called name with your name in it and an int called score which is set to 0.